forcedotcom/mobile-ui-elements/README.md

 	$ node proxy.js

-This repo contains two sample webapps, `simple.html` and `index.html`.
+This repo contains a sample webapp `index.html`.
 To run the sample app in Safari:

 ```
-1. Open index.html or simple.html in an editor
+1. Open index.html in an editor
 2. At the bottom of the page, replace `<session_id>` with salesforce session Id.
 To obtain the salesforce session Id, follow the instructions below.
 3. Also replace the `<instance>` with the instance of the org.
 Eg. https://na1.salesforce.com
 4. Open http://localhost:9000/index.html and you should be able to browse a simple list and detail of an account.